A T-junction is where a minor road joins a major road. As a rule, the road going straight ahead, along the top of the 'T', has priority.

 On your driving test, when dealing with a T-junction the examiner will expect you to:

-However, most have either 'Give way' or 'Stop'.
+However, most have either 'Give way' or 'Stop' signs.
 Look out for the signs and road markings as you approach the junction to identify which type it is.

-Give way signs tell you that you must give priority to traffic on the main road and stop if necessary to let it pass.
+Give way signs tell you you must give priority to traffic on the main road and stop if necessary to let it pass.

-Stop signs tell you that you must stop before the solid white line to assess the situation before joining the main road.
+Stop signs tell you you must stop before the solid white line to assess the situation before joining the main road.

 This means joining a major road from a minor road.
 Your zone of vision will get wider as you approach the end of the road.
 As the diagrams show, you will not be able to decide if it is safe to emerge from the minor road until your eye line is level with any obstructions.

 Always look left and right before emerging from the minor road.
-Be particularly careful turning left that you will not put yourself into the path of any vehicle approaching from the left.
+Be particularly careful turning left so that you will not put yourself into the path of any vehicle approaching from the left.
 The driver of the vehicle may be passing an obstruction and positioned in your intended path.

-At a closed T-junction, you can't make a decision to emerge until your eyes are level with the obstructions
+At a closed T-junction, you can't make a decision to emerge until your eyes are level with the obstructions.